manu1rock/RestSharpDemo/README.md

 # Utilities
 Project has two helper classes to manage your framework in better way

-Helper - Helper Class to manage RestSharp
+API Helper - Helper Class to manage RestSharp

 Reporter - Reporter Class to manage reporting using Extent Report